aws-solutions/document-understanding-solution/README.md

 Note:

-This will create 3 or 4 S3 buckets that will have to be manually deleted when the stack is destroyed (Cloudformation does not delete them, in order to avoid data loss).
+This will create 5 or 6 S3 buckets that will have to be manually deleted when the stack is destroyed (Cloudformation does not delete them, in order to avoid data loss).

-- 2 for documents (sample and general documents)
+- 2/3 for documents (sample and general documents and optionally 1 for COVID-19 sample documents if opting for Amazon Kendra Integration)
-- 1 for the client bucket
+- 1 for the client stack
+- 1 for document bulk processing pipeline
 - 1 for CDK toolkit (if this is your first time using CDK)

 The solution is set up to reserve lambda concurrency quota.
 This is both to limit the scale of concurrent Lambda invocations as well to ensure sufficient capacity is available for the smooth functioning of the demo.
 You can tweak the "API_CONCURRENT_REQUESTS" value in source/lib/cdk-textract-stack.ts for changing the concurrency Lambda limits